hugozanini/Activities-Pose-Estimation/README.md

 It was used an implementation of PoseNet in TensorFlow.js and this project is based on examples from the [TensorFlow Js models](https://github.com/tensorflow/tfjs-models).

-An article, explaining the used libraries and techiniques is available here [put link].
+An article, explaining the used libraries and techiniques is available [here](https://medium.com/data-hackers/pose-estimation-no-browser-utilizando-tensorflow-js-para-medir-seus-exerc%C3%ADcios-f%C3%ADsicos-b3a827240481).

 # Todo